-Our next metric focused on how it is to actually use each blender, rather than its actual blending performance.
-We compared the ease of cleaning each product, the different preset functions and settings available, and if the lid is easy to take on and of for this metric, which also accounts for 20% of the final score for each kitchen appliance.
-The Cleanblend is fairly easy to use, earning it a 6 out of 10 for this metric.
+Our next metric focused on how it is to actually use each blender.
+We compared the ease of cleaning each product, the different preset functions and settings available, and if the lid is easy to take on and of for this metric.
+Convenience accounts for 20% of the final score for each appliance.

 The pitcher, lid, and blade of the Cleanblend are all dishwasher safe, making it one of the easiest to clean.
-If you don't have a dishwasher, then this is also quite easy to clean by hand.
+If you don't have a dishwasher, this blender is also quite easy to clean by hand.
 The lid is one of the easiest to clean, with no tiny nooks or crannies that trap food.
-Food doesn't really get stuck to the sides of the pitcher that often and the pitcher and blade are both fairly easy to clean, although you don't have a ton of room to maneuver around the blades.
+Food doesn't frequently get stuck to the pitcher's sides, and the pitcher and blade are both reasonably easy to clean, although you don't have a ton of room to maneuver around the blades.

-There is plenty of ventilation for this product to adequately dry when placed on the base and the text is clear and easy to read on the controls.
-However, we did miss the presence of a digital timer or any preset functions.
+There is plenty of ventilation for this product to adequately dry when placed on the base, and the text is clear and easy to read on the controls.
+However, we missed the presence of a digital timer or any preset functions.

 Finally, the lid is very easy to take on and off, almost never sticking.

-Back to rating the blending performance, we moved on to score how well the Cleanblend can puree different types of food, which is responsible for 15% of its overall score.
-Specifically, we looked at how well it did at making nut butter and tomato soup, as well as if it can effectively be used to heat up soup to serving temperature.
-It did alright, earning another 6 out of 10 for its all-around above average performance.
+For 15% of the overall score, we rated how well the Cleanblend could puree different types of food.
+Specifically, we looked at how well it could make nut butter and tomato soup, and whether it can effectively be used to heat up soup to serving temperature.
+It scored slightly above average for this metric.

 Starting off, the Cleanblend did quite well at creating nut butter — one of the hardest challenges we put before each blender.
-It took about 8 minutes for the Cleanblend to make some acceptable nut butter, though it did take a bit of convincing to get it started.
+It took about 8 minutes for the Cleanblend to make an acceptable nut butter, though it took a bit of convincing to get it started.
 It came out a little dry and chalky, but this could probably be remedied with some extra oil — something the best models didn't require.

 It struggled a little with tomato soup, leaving behind plenty of leftover pulp and an overall thicker soup that didn't pour through the sieve very well.

 For the final round of tests, we looked at how the Cleanblend handled harder types of foods - namely by milling corn, making powdered sugar, and grating hard parmesan cheese.
-This trio of tests is responsible for the remaining 15% of this blender's score, with the Cleanblend meriting a 6 out of 10 for its grinding results.
+This trio of tests is responsible for the remaining 15% of this blender's score.

 It struggled a bit with the parmesan cheese, leaving a ton of larger pieces and failing to achieve any semblance of a uniform size.

 It did a little better than average when we tried to make cornmeal.
-It did mill most of the kernels, but the resulting meal wasn't very consistent and there were a decent number of larger pieces that didn't make it through the sieve.
+It milled most of the kernels, but the resulting meal wasn't very consistent, and a decent number of larger pieces didn't make it through the sieve.

 — David Wise and Austin Palmer